Frederick Wentworth (Persuasion): Character

 Captain Wentworth is aware of Anne, and listens to what others say about her.
 He learns that she turned down an offer of marriage from Charles Musgrove about five years earlier, which startles him.
-Anne guards her emotions for each encounter with Frederick in the group of friends at Uppercross.
+Anne guards her emotions for each encounter with Frederick in the group at Uppercross.
 A trip to Lyme with the Musgrove family to meet Captains Harville and Benwick changes everything.
-There Louisa meets with a serious accident; Anne's immediate help and level-headed behaviour makes Wentworth realize his folly of letting appearances get ahead of his intentional choices.
-Once Louisa is settled for her long recovery with the Harvilles, Wentworth goes off for a long visit with his now-married brother, Edward, in Shropshire.
+There Louisa meets with a serious accident; Anne's immediate help and level-headed behaviour makes Wentworth realise his folly in letting appearances get ahead of his intentional choices.
+Once Louisa is settled for her long recovery with the Harvilles, Wentworth goes off for a long visit to his now-married brother Edward in Shropshire.

-He begins to realise that by indulging his injured-pride, hurt by the rejection by Anne, he may be blocking his best chance at happiness, and his love for Anne is allowed to surface again.
-Benwick residing with the Harville family, having been engaged to Harville's sister who died before they could marry, stays while Louisa slowly recovers.
+He begins to realise that by indulging his injured pride, hurt by the rejection by Anne, he may be blocking his best chance at happiness, and his love for Anne is allowed to surface again.
+Benwick, residing with the Harville family having been engaged to Harville's sister who died before they could marry, stays while Louisa slowly recovers.

 When Louisa is recovered, the news spreads that Captain Benwick is engaged to her.
 Safe and independent again, Frederick Wentworth goes to Bath to win Anne back, only to spy a competitor in her cousin, Mr. William Elliot, the inheritor of Kellynch Hall.
 They meet at a few gatherings, with brief moments to speak with each other.
 At a gathering of the Musgroves in a Bath hotel, he overhears Captain Harville and Anne talk about the relative faithfulness of men and women.
 Deeply-moved by Anne's words, he writes her a letter and makes sure she sees it.
 They reconcile and renew their love and engagement.
 He learns in those discussions that when he had come ashore in 1808 ("the year eight"), after winning his step to captain and with his first prize money, had he written to her, would she have replied?
 Yes, she would have replied and felt safe-enough to renew the engagement against the wishes of her family.
 He realises how he has been his own enemy in this.
 In the end they marry and live a happy life.
 Nothing remains to blight their happiness other than a future war, when the Navy might call him back to a ship.